diwsec/udec/README.md

 # urldecoder

-scipt for decoding bunch of urls
+script for decoding bunch of urls

 # usage